cataraul/cataraul/README.md

 - 👋 Hi, my name is Raul-Catalin Domnita
 - 👀 I’m interested in becoming a programmer - more specifically a web developer.
 Front-end for now and later i am willing to learn to become a full-stack developer.
 - 🌱 I’m currently learning React and i'm building my portofolio projects.
-- Technologies learned : HTML, CSS(bootstrap, sass), JAVASCRIPT ,React.
+- Technologies learned : HTML, CSS, BOOTSTRAP, SASS, JAVASCRIPT , REACT.
 - 📫 How to reach me :
               email: raul.domnita@yahoo.com
 Apps/Websites made : https://fake-store-app-9a2fd.web.app/